-Next to the Town Office is the Old School House, which is presently leased to The Sharon Academy, a independent secondary school.
+Next to the Town Office is the Old School House, which is presently leased to The Sharon Academy, an independent secondary school.
 The building served as Sharon's elementary school until 1988, when a modern building was constructed on land behind the Town Office.
 The Old School House has had a new water treatment system installed.
 Three pipelines distribute water to the elementary school, the Town Office, and the Sharon Congregational Church.
 A 2018 inspection of the building found the Old School House to be 'typically built and maintained, and in good condition for its age and style.
 Work for the Old School House for the next three years includes rehabilitating the building's siding and trim (\$5,000-\$10,000) and painting the exterior wooden surfaces (\$7,500).
 These projects are high priority.
-Funding is anticipated from the town's General Fund.
 Projects planned for the next 3 to 5 years include removing and replacing a fuel oil tank (\$10,000-\$20,000) and repairing the driveway and parking lot surfaces (\$5,000-\$10,000).
-These projects are medium priority and are anticipated to be funded through the town's General Fund.
+These projects are medium priority.
+Funding will come from a proprietary fund known as the Old School House Fund.